Palestinian activist Rasmieh Yousef Odeh .

 (photo credit: REUTERS)

-In 1970, an Israeli military court convicted Odeh of participating in a Population Front for the Liberation of Palestine bombing.
-The bombing killed two people – Hebrew University students and roommates Leon “Arie” Kanner, 21, from Netanya, and Edward Joffe, 22, formerly of Cape Town and living near Tel Aviv – at the SuperSol supermarket on Agron Street in Jerusalem in 1969.
-Odeh was sentenced to a life term.
+In 1970, an Israeli military court convicted Odeh of an attack that killed two people – Hebrew University students and roommates Leon “Arie” Kanner, 21, from Netanya, and Edward Joffe, 22, formerly of Cape Town and living near Tel Aviv – at the SuperSol supermarket on Agron Street in Jerusalem in 1969, and sentenced her to a life term.

-Odeh served 10 years of that sentence, before getting an early release in 1980, in a prisoner exchange deal between Israel and the PFLP, and later immigrated to the US in 1995.
+Odeh served 10 years of that sentence, before getting an early release in 1980, in a prisoner exchange deal between Israel and the Popular Front for the Liberation of Palestine.

 The campaign launched on Wednesday with a “Social Media Day of Action” and the Hashtag “Justice4Rasmea,” aims at exerting pressure on the federal appeals court to accept her appeal and toss out the conviction and sentencing so that she can remain in the US.